-The existence of $K_0$ in the above theorem is literally just to scale things if we feel like it (maybe, for example, if it might be easier to calculate the ramification indexes of K and L over $K_0$ than of L over K?).
+The existence of K_0 in the above theorem is just so that we can scale things if we feel like it (for instance, if it might be easier to calculate the ramification indexes of K and L over K_0 than of L over K).

-Next I'll give an example of how theorem 19 can be used to explicitly calculate a Hasse-Herbrand transition function:
+Next I'll give an example of how theorem 19 can be used to explicitly calculate a Hasse-Herbrand transition function.